The Baptism of the Lord (Year C)

 Despite his dignity and rank as Son of God, as Messiah, Jesus never did require any external signs of privilege.
 Most of the time, he looked just the same as everyone else.
 And, when he got up in the synagogue of his home town and began to amaze people with his insight, his neighbours could not understand it.
 They had lived for years with him and had no idea of this side of his person.

-b.
-Secondly, something different is happening here beyond an ordinary baptism.
-Luke says significantly that Jesus was at prayer when his baptism took place.
-At all the significant moments in his public life, Luke represents Jesus as praying.
-It was at this moment that the Spirit of God in the visible form of a dove comes down on Jesus.
+2. There is something different happening here beyond that of an ordinary baptism.
+Significantly, Luke says that Jesus was at prayer when his baptism took place.
+At all the most important moments in his public life, Luke represents Jesus as praying.
+Here, it was at this moment that the Spirit of God, in the visible form of a dove, comes down on Jesus.

 So, through his baptism, Jesus is being officially commissioned to begin his public work of teaching, healing and liberating enslaved souls up to the climactic moment of his passion, death and resurrection.